peytr/goodreads/README.md

 # README

+Coder Academy Term-2 Rails Exercise

+Good Reads - Book Database

-This README would normally document whatever steps are necessary to get the application up and running.
+This README would normally document whatever steps are necessary to get the application up and running, however in this case I am documenting the steps taken to create the site.

-__Steps taken:__
+__Steps taken__
 - rails new goodreads
 - rails g model Books cover:string title:string author:string pages:integer
 - started recording steps in this readme